JavaScript is required

 1. Check if the image or video is still required for current educational use or family communication.

-3. Contact the department’s Records and Mail Services (RMS) at archives.records@education.vic.gov.au to advise of the intention to dispose of records.
+3. Advise the department’s Records and Mail Services (RMS) at archives.records@education.vic.gov.au about the intention to dispose of records.

-4. Complete a Records Destruction List describing the records to be destroyed and send the list to RMS.
+4. Complete a Records Destruction List describing the records to be destroyed.
+This list is then sent to RMS.

 1. review the records

-2. ensure the records are eligible for destruction – this process includes consulting with Legal and Freedom of Information (FOI) teams to confirm the records are not subject to any active FoI request or active or ‘reasonably likely’ to occur legal cases, royal commissions or investigations
+2. ensure the records are eligible for destruction.
+This includes consulting with Legal and Freedom of Information (FOI) teams to confirm the records are not subject to any active FoI request or active or ‘reasonably likely’ to occur legal cases, royal commissions or investigations

-3. seek approvals to destroy the records from the nominated supervisor, Legal, and FOI.
+3. seek approvals to destroy the records from the nominated supervisor, legal, and FOI teams.

 6. Once approval is received, the nominated supervisor must carry out the deletion process.
 When destroying images and videos it must be done in a way that ensures: